 L2: Access the Law Library's catalog,

 commercial indexes and databases & the Internet.
 The computers also have Microsoft Word, Excel, and PowerPoint..

 Sign-in with UW NetID required.

-Users without UW NetIds can them at the Circulation Desk.
+Users without UW NetIds can obtain one at the Circulation Desk.
 Use of the public area PCs is limited to 1 hour per day.